 You can use the probability search operator (p:) in your Auto-upload Query Filter to specify a label's minimum probability required to trigger automatic upload of an Event.
 For example, if you want to upload Events at night only when there's some chance that humans or vehicles are present, you might choose very low probabilities like 40% chance there's a human and 55% chance there's a vehicle with a query like:

 person p:40 vehicle p:55 9pm PDT to 5am PDT

 The probability operator applies to the label immediately preceding it.
 The numeric value is the minimum probability score required from the AI classification to warrant automatic upload.
 As new models are published regularly, best probability values may change.
 So this feature is for advanced users only that are willing to venture into the slightly esoteric for greater control.

 The p: operator is currently intended only for the Auto-upload Query Filter (aka event_auto_upload_query_filter in the API) and not for end user searches.
 The reason is that specification of custom probabilities bypasses the use of indexed labels.
 This limitation will be addressed in coming releases.

-NOTE: Box 1110A doesn't support vehicle and human probabilities.
+NOTE: the deprecated Camio Box 1110A doesn't support vehicle and human probabilities.